-73. Structure in Street Reservation
+72. Structure in Street Reservation

-The placing within any street reservation of any structure (for example, a hydro or telephone pole, fire hydrant, mail box, school bus shelter, sign post) shall not be approved by Council unless or until it is satisfied on the question of safe construction and relationship to other buildings or other structures within the street reservation and the relationship to safe movement of vehicles and pedestrians.
+The placing within any street reservation of any structure (for example, a hydro or telephone pole, fire hydrant, mail box, school bus shelter, sign post) shall not be approved unless Council is satisfied that the structure will not create safety concerns with regard to construction, relationship to other buildings and structures within the street reservation, and relationship to the movement of vehicles and pedestrians.

-74. Subdivision Design Standards
+73. Subdivision Design Standards